< previous post return to index next post >

 The first step to planning your home office is determining what type of home office you're working towards...

 There's a case to be made that everyone should have a home office of some sort.
 But for now, think about how you need to use your office.
 Are you a graphic designer that just needs a good size desk and some quiet?
 A programmer that needs space to unwind in between testing?
 Will you be hosting clients?
 Co-workers?

 There's three general types of home offices: the nook (which is what I'm sporting), the shared space (like a guest bedroom), and the dedicated home office.

 The nook is ideal when you're working in a confined space, enabling you to create a functional, and likely small (let's call it "cozy"!), home office space.
 As far as downsides, the nook is a one person operation!
 It's definitely not the ideal solution if you plan to meet with clients or collaborate with co-workers.
 The other downside to the nook is if you need a lot of workspace or filing cabinets, it's tough to fit them in a nook.

-An ideal nook home office will consist of a small to medium size desk, an office chair, and maybe a few cabinets.
+An ideal nook home office will consist of a small to medium size modern office desk, a modern office chair, and maybe a few cabinets.
 Here's a few cool nooks: